Skip to main content

 Biography

-Dr. Tina Williams is the Chairperson and an Associate Professor in the MQM Department.
+Dr. Tina Williams is an Associate Professor in the MGT Department.
 She earned her Ph.D. in Organizational Behavior and Human Resource Management at Florida State University

 Current Courses